psychose-club/IBO/README.md

 }
 ```

-_Writes a String to a file without padding_
+_Write a String to a file without padding_

 ```java
 class Foo {